Comparisons11 min read

 • Managed WordPress Options: Their managed WP plans include automatic updates, malware scanning, and proactive server monitoring.

 • Anytime Money-Back Guarantee: On shared plans, A2 offers a pro-rated refund even after 30 days.
-That's a rare policy that doesn't get enough attention.
+That's a rare policy that doesn't get nearly enough attention.

 Pricing